bmmoore43/Building-gene-trees/README.md

     5. Result files needed:

-       You should get a list of orthogroups and the genes they contain in **Orthogroups.tsv**.
+       You should get a list of orthogroups and the genes they contain in **Orthogroups/Orthogroups.txt**.
 Search for your gene in this file and then all the genes in its orthogroups would be the gene's homologs.
+The Orthofinder tree for your Orthogroup can be found in **Resolved_Gene_Trees/**.
+This tree can be used as a guide tree for building your maximum likelihood tree later on, or can just be visualized using FigTree or Dendroscope to find outgroups.

-You can also check out the tutorial for looking at results: https://davidemms.github.io/orthofinder_tutorials/exploring-orthofinders-results.html
+       You can also check out the tutorial for looking at results: https://davidemms.github.io/orthofinder_tutorials/exploring-orthofinders-results.html.

-3. Checking genes with Fasttree and removing duplicates/ fragmented genes.
+3. Checking genes with Fasttree.
+FastTree infers approximately-maximum-likelihood phylogenetic trees from alignments of nucleotide or protein sequences.
+If you want to get a guide tree from your alignment or just want to get a fast tree, this is a good program for getting approximate ML phylogenetic trees.

    a.
 Install Fasttree (http://www.microbesonline.org/fasttree/)